axodotdev/cargo-dist/book/src/workspaces/simple-guide.md

 * The Windows build: my-app-v0.1.0-x86_64-pc-windows-msvc.zip
 * The Linux build: my-app-v0.1.0-x86_64-unknown-linux-gnu.tar.xz

 It also helpfully lists the contents of each zip.
 In this case I didn't properly setup my project at all, so it only contains a prebuilt binary.
-If I actually add files like README.md, LICENSE, and RELEASES.md, cargo-dist will helpfully pick those up and include them (disable this with the `auto-includes=false` [config][]):
+If I actually add files like README.md, LICENSE, and RELEASES.md, dist will helpfully pick those up and include them (disable this with the `auto-includes=false` [config][]):

 ![The same as the last screenshot, but now the files mentioned above are included in each zip/tarball][simple-app-manifest-with-files]